-If you and your family are looking for a friendly, outgoing, sociable dog that enjoys plenty of exercise and fun times, an Australian shepherd poodle mix could be just what you’re looking for.
+If you and your family are looking for a friendly, outgoing, and sociable dog that enjoys plenty of exercise and fun times, an Australian Shepherd Poodle mix could be just what you’re looking for.

 Aussiedoodles need quite a lot of exercise to keep them happy and healthy, and your dog will thoroughly enjoy playing games with your kids and perhaps learning the skills required to participate in canine sports.

-So, if the Australian shepherd poodle mix sounds like the right choice of dog for your home circumstances, you’re now armed with all the information that you need to find the pet of your dreams.
+So, if this dog sounds like the right choice of dog for your home circumstances, you’re now armed with all the information that you need to find the pet of your dreams.